HibberdLab/hibberdlab.github.com/projects.md

       <div class="container">
         <div class="carousel-caption">
           <h1>The C<sub>4</sub> rice project</h1>
-          <p class="lead">We are involved in building the basic biochemistry required for the C<sub>4</sub> pathway in leaves of rice, this is done in collaboration with <a href="http://photosynthome.irri.org/C4rice/index.php/">IRRI</a>.
-In addition, in we have identified candidate regulators of the patterns of C<sub>4</sub> gene expression and with Bob Furbank (CSIRO) are testing the role of these proteins in <i>Setaria italica</i>.</p>
+          <p class="lead">Our focus has been generating resources that allow us to test the extent to which the basic C<sub>4</sub> cycle can be installed in rice.
+This has involved analysis of the extent to which C<sub>4</sub> genes from maize are expressed in a cell specific manner in rice, and also investigating potential regulators of these genes.
+Clearly, this is a long-term, incredibly challenging project, but we are finding that we learn a lot about the fundamentals of C<sub>4</sub> photosynthesis along the way.</p>
           <a class="btn btn-info" href="#">Read more...</a>
         </div>
       </div>